 Approval of a course of action that changes the status of a congregation shall require the affirmative vote of two-thirds of all members of the Diocesan Council, and a majority of the members of the Standing Committee.
 The actions of the Diocesan Council and Standing Committee shall take effect immediately.
 Upon such action, ownership of all real and personal property held by the former congregation, together with all cash or endowment funds, registers, records and other materials, shall be conveyed to, and become the property of, the Diocese or of the congregation assuming responsibility for the congregation if that congregation is a Parish.
 If the congregation whose status is changed was a Parish, its corporate status under the laws of the State of Michigan shall be dissolved, as the Diocesan Council may determine.
-Within 30 days of such actions, the Ecclesiastical Authority shall notify the Secretary of Convention and all congregation is to be dissolved, it shall be the responsibility of the Ecclesiastical Authority and the Diocesan Council to provide for appropriate celebration of the congregation of the Diocesan Council to provide for appropriate celebration of the congregation's history, ministry, and contribution to the life of the Diocese.
+Within 30 days of such actions, the Ecclesiastical Authority shall notify the Secretary of Convention and all congregations of the Diocese regarding the disposition of this matter.
+Whenever it is determined that a congregation is to be dissolved, it shall be the responsibility of the Ecclesiastical Authority and the Diocesan Council to provide for appropriate celebration of the congregation's history, ministry, and contribution to the life of the Diocese.